Baby’s First Cold: A Parent’s Survival Guide

 Rinse and repeat: Use non-medicated saline drops, suction nasal passages, control their temperature … and remember, this too shall pass.

 Your baby’s first cold (and even the colds that come after it) can be nerve wracking, so feel free to lean on your doctor for advice.
 After all, that’s why we’re here.

 You can learn more about the NozeBot and purchase the product here.
-Use code MOMSONCALL for $25 off!
+Use code MOCNOZEBOT for $15 off!
 PS: The NozeBot is HSA/FSA-eligible!

 Dr. Goudy came to Atlanta as an academic pediatric ENT after spending 10 years on faculty at Vanderbilt University.
 He has grown the pediatric otolaryngology (ENT) faculty at Emory to the biggest and most diverse group in the South.
 In addition to providing clinical care, his NIH-funded research lab studies tissue regeneration to treat cleft lip and palate disorders, leveraging expertise at Emory and Georgia Tech.
 His experiences in the U.S. and in developing nations to surgically correct these disorders have influenced his line of scientific inquiry to improve the lives of children.

 Dr. Goudy founded Dr. Noze Best to provide wellness solutions for children and peace of mind for their parents.
-The company went to market with the NozeBot, a baby nasal aspirator, in January of this year.
+The company went to market with the NozeBot, a baby nasal aspirator, in January of 2021.